baikman/baikman/README.md

-## embedded development and full stack. studying computer engineering and physics.
+## embedded development and full-stack. studying computer engineering and physics.